ariel-os/hophop-open-hardware/Sketch.md

 * Break-out of the nRF91 SPI bus (on a dedicated CS) and UART with HW flow control (ideally separate, otherwise shared with protection against nRF54 and external sending at the same time) to Board Control Bus at 3.3V level.

-  Which connectors do we best pick to go into a SPI and UART capable Linux system such as a RasPi?
+  Which connectors do we best pick to go into a SPI and UART capable PC style / Linux system such as a RasPi?
+  Maybe Molex KK 254?

 * Break-out connectors.